Agentic Exploration of Physics Models: Results

 For a large subset of systems, the agent recovers the governing model both qualitatively and quantitatively, often achieving perfect fits ($R^2\approx1$) using only observations of the system's time evolution under initial conditions selected by the agent.
-Performance degrades for more complex or atypical systems, and the agent only sometimes recovers the correct model in those cases.
-Systems that are not close to any known models (e.g.\ the `arbitrary 2d potential') are particularly challenging, indicating in turn that the LLM agent does rely on its broad knowledge base to be successful for other systems.
-To identify systems correctly in most cases, the agent autonomously implements a broad repertoire of analysis techniques by generating and executing Python code, without requiring any specific tools.
+Performance degrades for more complex or atypical systems, and the agent only sometimes recovers the correct model.
+Systems that are not close to any known models (e.g.\ the `arbitrary 2d potential') are particularly challenging, indicating that the LLM agent relies on its broad knowledge base to be successful for other systems.
+To identify systems correctly in most cases, the agent autonomously implements a broad repertoire of analysis techniques by generating and executing Python code, without requiring specific tools.
 Typically, the agent first extracts qualitative signatures from visualizations.
 These include, among others, linearity, mirror symmetry, limit cycles, attractors, and decay.
 It then constructs candidate basis terms for the governing differential equations and fits their coefficients to the observed accelerations.
 When applicable, it uses sparse linear regression\,\cite{brunton16sindy}.
 Otherwise, it fits numerical solutions of the proposed differential equations directly to the experimental data.
-Depending on the task, the agent uses a large set of additional strategies, such as locating centers of attraction in 2d by maximizing the radial acceleration with respect to a candidate center, testing for angular momentum and energy conservation, and using Fourier transforms to find initial parameter guesses for oscillator systems or to infer the number of hidden particles in partially observed systems.
+Depending on the task, the agent uses a large set of additional strategies, such as locating centers of attraction in 2d by maximizing the radial acceleration with respect to a candidate center, testing for angular momentum and energy conservation, and using Fourier transforms to find initial parameter guesses for oscillator systems or to infer the number of hidden particles in partially observed systems (for example explorations, see Supplement S3A and S3B, for the models discovered by the agent, see Supplement Table~S2\,\cite{supplement}).

-Common failure modes of the agent include premature commitment to a set of models without reconsidering when fits are poor and overlooking qualitative cues visible in plots such as periodic oscillations in acceleration plots (for an example, see \Cref{sup:failed_example}).